USEPA/CMAQ/CCTM/docs/Release_Notes/Aerosol_Transmission_Factors.md

 ## Brief Description

-The code currently outputs a factor (one for each mode) quantifying the sharp cutoff for PM2.5.
+CMAQv5.1 already output a factor (one for each mode) quantifying the fraction of the mode that is part of PM2.5.
 It does so by converting the Aerodynamic Diameter Bound (2.5 um) to Stokes Diameter (used inside CMAQ) with an approximation to the slip correction factor adjustment.
 These factors are output in the AERODIAM file, if requested.
 Factors have been added for calculating the sharp cutoff for PM1 and PM10.
-There was a concern that the numeric approximation used (Jiang et al., 2004) would not be applicable at small sizes.
+There was a concern that the numeric approximation used (Jiang et al., 2006) would not be applicable at small sizes.
 It was found that it is indeed fine to apply at small sizes and so the calculations can be easily transcribed.
 The subroutine is renamed AERO_INLET.

 A new subroutine has also been added (AERO_AMS) that calculates the transmission factor for each mode as if it were sampled by an AMS (with an aerodynamic lens).
 Several details are considered: